-Founded in 1831, the cemetery located just four miles outside of Boston was the nation’s first designed rural cemetery.
-It quickly became a model for the design movement that also served as a precursor to the American park movement.
-The primary force in its creation was physician and horticulturist Jacob Bigelow, who influenced Boston’s city leaders in an effort to address problems of overcrowding and sanitation in the city’s cemeteries.
+Founded in 1831, this cemetery located outside of Boston was the nation’s first designed rural cemetery.
+It quickly became a model for the cemetery design movement that served as a precursor to the American park movement.
+The primary force in its creation was physician and horticulturist Jacob Bigelow, who persuaded Boston’s city leaders to address problems of overcrowding and sanitation in the city’s cemeteries.
 In the process of providing then-modern solutions for burial practices, the cemetery transformed interactions between people and graveyards.
-Mount Auburn served as a new paradigm for commemoration of the dead, inviting visitors, with guide books in hand, to explore its tranquil, park-like setting.
+Mount Auburn served as a new paradigm for commemoration of the dead, inviting visitors to explore its park-like setting.
 The 175-acre site was laid out according to the plan of Henry Dearborn and Alexander Wadsworth as an “embellished landscape” of rolling terrain with ornamental plantings, ponds, sylvan glades, monuments, fountains, and chapels.
 Numerous architectural styles are represented; similarly, the landscape’s intimate spaces and grand sweeping vistas reflect a wide range of styles, from Victorian to contemporary.
 With more than 5,000 trees representing 630 taxa, the landscape is horticulturally diverse.